Want to know the average lifespan of a French Bulldog? You’re in the right place.

 After all, owning a dog is a huge commitment, and you need to know the ins-and-outs of owning before you dive right in.

-Frenchie’s live on average for 10 to 12 years, which is relatively moderate especially when compared to other small breeds.
-Of course, some dogs can live to be older than the average with some of the oldest living a whopping 18 years.
+Some French Bulldogs can live to be older than the average with records of the oldest Frenchie being a whopping 18 years.

-While you should never have unrealistic expectations about the age of your dog, you should do everything you can to give them a long and happy life, especially since how they are treated can increase their lifespan!
+While you should never have unrealistic expectations about the age of your dog, you should do everything you can to give them a long and happy life.
+How they are cared for can increase their lifespan!

 Since Frenchie’s are such a popular breed, there are many breeders out there to choose from.
 Try your best to find a responsible breeder with many references and avoid anything that seems suspicious.
 Sadly, puppies that come from puppy mills and shady breeders can have more health problems later in life.
 But as long as you put in a little research, you shouldn’t have a problem picking out a wonderful new companion!